andreahbon/MyBudget/README.md

 - Recurring transactions are working.
 Next, will add "Next Date" column to Recurring table (28/2)
 - Recurring transactions are complete and now balances are in place as well (08/03)
 - Category balances have been implemented (09/03)
+- Previous and next month views have been implemented (13/03)